ssbc/dev.scuttlebutt.nz/docs/rust/sunrise-choir.md

 ## Introduction

 The code for the Sunrise Choir Rust SSB implementation is split between many repositories which can be found on their [GitHub organization page](https://github.com/sunrise-choir).
+Many of the crates have excellent low-level documentation in the form of HTML pages generated from documentation comments in the source code.
+Links for crate-specific documentation can usually be found in the crate repository READMEs.
 Further information about the team and their work can be found on the [Sunrise Choir website](https://sunrisechoir.com/) or [OpenCollective page](https://opencollective.com/sunrise-choir).

 If you are not familiar with the [Rust programming language](https://www.rust-lang.org/), please visit the [Getting started](https://www.rust-lang.org/learn/get-started) page to learn more.
 The [Rust programming language book](https://doc.rust-lang.org/book/) and [Rust By Example](https://doc.rust-lang.org/stable/rust-by-example/) are both excellent learning guides.